 About me

-Besides work, I am passionate about outdoor activities like cycling, skiing, or hiking when not working.
-Yet, the true love is sailing on small sports boats — that's me on a laser on the right ⛵
+Outside work, I enjoy cycling, skiing, hiking, and especially sailing small sports boats — that's me on a Laser on the right ⛵

-Elevate your team's concurrent programming skills with this intensive 4-day workshop!
+Elevate your team's concurrent programming skills with an intensive 4-day workshop!
 Designed specifically for corporate teams, this hands-on training delivers practical algorithms and techniques that your developers can immediately apply to real-world challenges.

 • Comprehensive curriculum from basic locking to advanced concurrent data structures